Here’s the truth. When shit hits the fan you need a versatile tool that can help you with many different purposes.

 Last but not the least, a few users reported some chipping from the blade.
 While we didn’t face such issues during our tests, it’s something to look out for.
 The good news is, there’s a limited lifetime warranty to cover defects in material and craftsmanship.

-The CRKT Halfachance is the best machete for survival when it comes to a great combination of performance and ergonomics.
-It’s not designed for precise chipping.
+The CRKT Halfachance is the best machete for survival and as an aid for bushcraft.
+It delivers a great combination of performance and ergonomics.
+Note, it’s not designed for precise chipping.
 Nor is it ideal for heavy-duty cutting.
 But it strikes just the right balance in between the extremes.
 When you want an efficient blade to cut down your own path or dig your way out, you can count on this one.

 What We Like